nullset2/wiicoffee/README.md

 # Wiicoffee
-Fork of libguiwii.
+Fork of libguiwii sample app.
 This was intended to be a contest entry into the terminal.shop API integration contest: https://x.com/terminaldotshop/status/1904190987255107954; however, I am not really having fun, so I am giving it away for freebies if somebody wants to continue it.

 Requires [DevKitPPC](https://wiibrew.org/wiki/DevkitPPC), [wii-curl](https://github.com/AndrewPiroli/wii-curl), [jsoncpp](https://github.com/open-source-parsers/jsoncpp), which can be installed from pacman using the DevKitPPC environment shell.